Ruyi Film: Facilities and operations

-Wanda Cinemas is headquartered in the Wanda Plaza in Chaoyang District, Beijing.
-Beijing CBD Wanda Plaza houses the company headquarters and includes the Beijing CBD Wanda Cinemas (北京万达电影城CBD店).
+Ruyi Film is headquartered in Chaoyang District, Beijing.
+Beijing CBD Wanda Plaza includes the Beijing CBD Wanda Cinemas (北京万达电影城CBD店).

-Some locations are named Wanda International Cinemas.
+Some locations are named Wanda Cinemas.
 As of 2016, it has a total of 2,789 screens in 320 theaters in China, Australia and New Zealand.
 As of June 2016, it was the largest exhibitor in China, with 2,700 screens in 311 theaters.

 In 2018, Shanghai Wujiaochang Wanda Cinema introduced the very first LED cinema screen in China.
 The LED cinema screen has a width of nearly 10.3 meters, ultra-clear 4K resolution, with its peak brightness 10 times higher than traditional projection equipment.